blohmeier/ckad1/killer.sh/practiceTest1.md

 ### Q20 | NetworkPolicy ###
 <details><summary>
-<div><p>In Namespace venus you'll find two Deployments named api and frontend.
+1of2 In Namespace venus you'll find two Deployments named api and frontend.
 Both Deployments are exposed inside the cluster using Services.
 Create a NetworkPolicy named np1 which restricts outgoing tcp connections from Deployment frontend and only allows those going to Deployment api.
-Make sure the NetworkPolicy still allows outgoing traffic on UDP/TCP ports 53 for DNS resolution.</p>
+Make sure the NetworkPolicy still allows outgoing traffic on UDP/TCP ports 53 for DNS resolution.
-<p>Test using: wget www.google.com and wget api:2222 from a Pod of Deployment frontend.</p></div>
 </summary>
 <p>